MartinRJDagleish/MartinRJDagleish/README.md

 - 🌱 I’m currently learning . . .
   - `Rust`:
     - to write my own HF-SCF programme from scratch.
-    - to learn a modern language with safety, effiency and speed.
+    - to learn a modern language with safety, efficiency and speed.
   - `C++` as a more advanced systems language in comparison to `Python`.
 - 🔭 I’m currently working on ...
   - improving my own `Python` Scripts for convenience of computation and formatting.